ma1581/chatFiles/README.md

         ```
             streamlit run chat.py
         ```
-   - Use the below syntax to execute the CLI version`(This might not work as expected due to organisation of py modules)`:
+   - Use below code to execute the CLI version:
         ```
-            python3 orcaLang.py --q "<question>" --f  <filename> --e <simpleModel/chatModel/vectorModel/textSplitModel>
-        ```
-       - This command uses default input:
-            ```
-            python3 orcaLang.py
+            python3 main.py

-            #Question : "Who are Cast of Wakanda Forever?"
-            #File : wkfor.txt
-            #Approach : simpleModel
         ```

 # Bugs & Errors:
 - Extent of pdf to text conversion needs to be checked